bill-c-martin/bill-c-martin.github.io/_drafts/solid-principles-checklist.md

 category: blog
 ---

+SOLID is all about decoupling code, and designing better applications.

+Essentially all about coding to an interface, which is interlaced through all five principles.

 // Come up with structure, such as each principle defined, example, and list of dead giveaways of when they're being  violated

 ## Single Responsibility Principle